On September 25, 2024, Senators Bennet and Hickenlooper introduced the GORP Act (S.5193).

 The Western Slope Conservation Center (WSCC) has been committed to the protection of public lands in the Lower Gunnison Watershed for nearly 50 years.
-As the GPLI advocates for congressional protections in the GORP Act, WSCC has supported their efforts and worked to build support in the North Fork Valley and Delta County for public lands protections within the North Fork Valley Watershed.
-In April 2024, the Delta County Commissioners formally supported the GORP Act.
+WSCC has supported GPLI’s efforts and worked to build support in the North Fork Valley and Delta County for public lands protections in the GORP Act.
+In April 2024, the Delta Board of County Commissioners formally supported the GORP Act.

 In Delta County, restrictions on new oil and gas leasing and development are a welcome new addition to the GORP Act, resulting in part from WSCC’s advocacy efforts.
 If enacted, these protections will provide a direct clean water benefit for North Fork Valley communities.

 The North Fork Valley Watershed withdrawal would limit oil and gas development on most surface-managed BLM lands in Delta County, which includes Jumbo Mountain and the Town of Paonia’s source water area.
-The GORP Act also includes a no No Surface Occupancy restriction on oil and gas development in the Currant Creek, Electric Mountain, and Elk Park Roadless Areas in the Grand Mesa, Uncompahgre, and Gunnison National Forests, providing additional certainty for significant landscapes in the North Fork Valley.
+The GORP Act also includes a no No Surface Occupancy restriction on oil and gas development in the Currant Creek, Electric Mountain, and Elk Park Roadless Areas on the Grand Mesa, Uncompahgre, and Gunnison National Forests, providing additional certainty for significant landscapes in the North Fork Valley.

 North Fork Valley GORP Act Areas